Contaminants in Drinking Water?

 There are many contaminants in drinking water, even though the water should actually be clean.
 The following article shows whether you can drink tap water.

-What Contaminants Are in Drinking Water?
+What Contaminants Are Found in Drinking Water?

-The Most Common Contaminants in Tap Water Include:
+The Most Common Tap Water Contaminants Include:

 - Metals from old pipes (lead, copper, aluminum)

-- Germs (such as Legionella)
+- Germs (e.g., Legionella)

 - Nitrate